For Us the Living: The Medgar Evers Story: Plot

 Howard Rollins stars as the assassinated NAACP civil rights activist Medgar Evers, while Irene Cara co-stars as his wife (and future NAACP chairperson) Myrlie.
 The film concentrates on Medgar Evers, an ex-insurance agent turned activist, in the final years of his life as the first NAACP field secretary in Mississippi.
 In 1954, he is involved in a boycott against white merchants and was instrumental in eventually desegregating the University of Mississippi in 1962.
 His home in Jackson, Mississippi is besieged by bigots, and he and his family are threatened with dire consequences.
-Myrtle Evers with her children were often at home alone when fire bombs and bricks were thrown against their home and through their windows.
+Myrlie Evers with her children were often at home alone when fire bombs and bricks were thrown against their home and through their windows.
 However, The Everses continued to work towards the goal of integrating the racially polarized.
 Medgar Evers truly believed The Constitution to include the rights within were for each American citizen, no matter color, age, class or education.
 On June 12, 1963, the 37-year-old Medgar Evers is shot to death in front of his home by white supremacist Byron De La Beckwith.